kbal/winterschool2021/README.md

 Usually, the notebooks should render directly inside the GitHub web interface, but its performance seems flaky at best.
 So, alternatively, you can use the [nbviewer service](https://nbviewer.org/github/kbal/winterschool2021/tree/master/).

+The lecture slides associated with these notebooks are included in PDF format.